-Medicare Works for Alaska's Residents with Amyotrophic Lateral Sclerosis (ALS).
+Medicare Works for the United States' Residents with Amyotrophic Lateral Sclerosis (ALS).

 Amyotrophic Lateral Sclerosis, more commonly known as ALS, or Lou Gehrig's disease, is a nervous system disease that gradually shuts down all muscles in a person's body, eventually resulting in death from respiratory failure.
-Many Alaska residents with ALS would impoverish themselves or their families without the help of Medicare.
+Many U.S. residents with ALS would impoverish themselves or their families without the help of Medicare.